Archangel (2017 video game): Development

-In May 2016, Skydance launched the Skydance Interactive division last year following the acquisition of The Workshop Entertainment and announced in January 2017 for a new VR story-driven game titled Archangel which later showcased at E3 2017.
+In May 2016, Skydance launched the Skydance Interactive division following the acquisition of The Workshop Entertainment and announced in January 2017 for a new VR story-driven game titled Archangel which later showcased at E3 2017.

 Reception

-The game has received mixed reviews from critics according to review aggregator Metacritic.
-Gaming Nexus gave it a positive review of a 8.55 out of 10, COGConnected gave it a 91 out of 100, and UploadVR gave it an 8 out of 10.
+The game has received "mixed or average" reviews from critics according to review aggregator Metacritic.
+UploadVR gave the game an 8 out of 10.